swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 # User guide

-This diagram shows how the different workflows work together - the choice depends on whether you have a single or multiple samples, or are using CellRanger, StarSOLO or a counts matrix.
-The overall process is the same.
+This diagram shows how the different workflows work together - initial part of the process depends on whether you have a single or multiple samples, or are using Cell Ranger, StarSOLO or a counts matrix.
+The subsequent process is the same.

-What's the difference between cell ranger and starSOLO?
+WHat are the 3 different options?

-* CellRanger: Developed by 10X genomics, this is a widely used package that works for 10X genomics data.
+* **Cell Ranger**: Developed by 10X genomics, this is a widely used package that works for 10X genomics data.
 Usage is subject to licence conditions (see Licenses section) and available only to registered users.
 Currently only the inbuilt human and mouse references are available.
-CellRanger will also output a '.cloupe' file, which may be used with the 'cell loupe' desktop program.
+Cell Ranger will also output a '.cloupe' file, which may be used with the 'cell loupe' desktop program.
-* StarSOLO: An open source alternative, which can be configured to support different sequencing technologies.
-The current implementation works multiple species (subject to reference annotations).
+* **StarSOLO**: An open source alternative, which can be configured to support different sequencing technologies or custom references.
-* Counts matrix: Sometimes you already have a counts matrix - these are available for many public datasets already.
+* **Counts matrix**: Sometimes you already have a counts matrix - these are available for many public datasets already.
 Or, if you are using data from probe-based kits (e.g. 10X fixed rna kit), you'll need to get your counts matrix as described by the manufacturer.

 {% include image.html file="/workflow_options.png" max-width="800px" %}